f4T1H21/HackTheBox-Writeups/Boxes/Breadcrumbs/README.md

 <p align="center">Creator: <a href="https://app.hackthebox.eu/profile/163104">helich0pper</a></p>

 # Personal thoughts
 Such a web machine!
-Directory traversal, PHP session, JWT.
-On the other hand, nice little hints for privesc.
-Really enjoyed solving this box.
-I tried to explain the steps as simple as I can.
+Directory traversal (LFI), PHP session, JWT.
+On the other hand; Reversing and SQLi.
+The most instructive box I solved so far, thanks [@helich0pper](https://github.com/helich0pper)!
+The most I tried to explain the steps as simple as I can.
 Hope you'll find it useful; if so, consider [suporting](https://www.buymeacoffee.com/f4T1H) a student to get `OSCP` exam and __+respecting my profile in HTB__.

 <a href="https://app.hackthebox.eu/profile/184235">
   <img src="https://www.hackthebox.eu/badge/image/184235" alt="f4T1H">